 The Gospels, in contrast, simply narrate unbelievable claim after unbelievable claim about a guy who can feed whole crowds with one tuna sandwich, cause dead saints to rise from their graves, himself resurrect from the dead, and then fly into space in broad daylight.
 These unbelievable tall tales make up the bulk of the narrative.
 As philosopher Stephen Law points out, following the principle of contamination, the frequency of these unbelievable stories cast doubt on even the mundane details in the narrative.
 It is not as if their genre is relatively historical, but merely peppered with a few miracles here and there.
 Rather, the Gospels are entirely fantastical and legendary.
 The Gospels are so contaminated by unbelievable claims that they should be treated as untrustworthy until there is good reason for believing specific details.

-Another thing that should be noted is that, while ancient historians occasionally report miracles, they often use specific grammatical structures that distance themselves from affirming the stories and make clear that they are merely reporting the claims.
-The historian Titus Livy, for example, in reporting some of the miracle stories of regal Rome, frequently uses terms like ut dicitur (“as it is said”) or ferunt (“they claim”) to specify that he is not endorsing the claims, but merely recording that they were made.
-One such example is when Livy (1.39) discusses the tale of how, when he was a child, the king Servius Tullius’ head caught on fire while he was sleeping, but did not harm him, as it was a sign that he would be a future king.
+Another thing that should be noted is that, while ancient historians occasionally report miracles, they often use specific grammatical constructions that distance themselves from affirming the stories and make clear that they are only reporting claims.
+The historian Titus Livy, for example, in reporting some of the miracle stories of regal Rome, frequently uses terms like ut dicitur (“as it is said”) or ferunt (“they claim”) to specify that he is not endorsing these claims, but only recording that they were made.
+One such example is when Livy (1.39) discusses the tale of how the king Servius Tullius’ head, when he was a child, caught on fire while he was sleeping, but did not harm him, as it was a sign that he would be a future king.
 Livy’s careful use of the verb ferunt (“they claim”) indicates that he is distancing himself from gullibly believing in this fable.
-The Gospels in contrast just throw out miracle after miracle, asking us to believe every single one of them, in a manner that presumes a complete lack of critical thinking on the part of the reader.
+The Gospels, in contrast, just throw out miracle after miracle, asking us to believe every single one of them, in a manner that presumes far less critical thinking on the part of the reader.

 9. Important Characters and Events Do Not Disappear from the Narrative

-And yet in the Gospels earth-shaking events take place that then receive no followup and merely disappear once they have played their symbolic role in the narrative.
+And yet in the Gospels, earth-shaking events take place that then receive no follow-up and strangely disappear once they have played their symbolic role in the narrative.
 Take the Gospel of Matthew, for example.
-Jesus’ death (27:52-53) causes an earthquake that opens the tombs of saints, from which dead people resurrect and then appear throughout Jerusalem.
-This is an extraordinary event, indeed, and yet there is no follow up in the Gospels or Acts of how the city was affected by this.
-Then, Pontius Pilate is so worried that Jesus’ tomb will be found empty, lest people believe a miracle had occurred (as if all of the saints’ resurrections weren’t convincing enough), that he has guards stationed at the tomb.
+While Jesus is being crucified, the sky grows dark for three hours at midday (27:45).
+Next, Jesus’ death (27:51-53) causes an earthquake that rips the curtain in the Jewish Temple in twain.
+The earthquake likewise opens the tombs of the saints, from which dead people resurrect and then appear throughout Jerusalem.
+This is an extraordinary event, indeed, and yet there is no follow-up in the Gospels or Acts of how the city was affected by this.
+Then, the Jewish authorities are so worried that Jesus’ tomb will be found empty, lest people believe that a miracle has occurred (as if the midday darkness and the ripping of the Temple curtain weren’t already convincing enough), that they convince Pilate to station guards at the tomb.
 When the guards are foiled, however, and Jesus’ body is found missing, the Jewish authorities claim (28:11-15) that the disciples stole the body.
-Grave robbery was a capital offense in ancient Judea, and yet, there is no followup prosecution of the disciples for this charge, even when they are brought to court on other issues.
+Grave robbery was a capital offense in ancient Judea, and yet there is no follow-up prosecution of the disciples for this charge, even when they are brought to court on other issues.
 Furthermore, what happened to Joseph of Arimathea?
 His tomb was the one that was supposed to remain occupied, and yet, when it is found empty, he is not even questioned on the matter.
-Pilate had gone to great lengths to ensure that Jesus’ body did not go missing, and yet, when Jesus is claimed to have risen, he does not even undergo an investigation into the circumstances.
+The Jewish authorities had gone to great lengths to ensure that Jesus’ body did not go missing, and yet, when Jesus is claimed to have risen, they do not even undergo an investigation into the circumstances.